openhab/org.openhab.binding.zwave/doc/qubino/zmnhbd_0_0.md

 ### Parameter 11: Automatic turning off output Q1 after set time

-When relay Q1 is ON it goes automatically OFF after defined time Timer is reset to zero each time the module receive ON command regardless from where it comes  (push button, associated module, controller,..).
+When relay Q1 is ON it goes automatically OFF after defined time

-  * 0 - Auto OFF disabled
-  * 1 - 32535 = 1second (0,01s) - 32535 seconds (325,35s) Auto OFF enabled with define time, step is 1s or 10ms according to parameter nr.15.
+<p&gtTimer is reset to zero each time the module receive ON command regardless from where it comes  (push button, associated module, controller,..).</p&gt <ul&gt<li&gt0 - Auto OFF disabled</li&gt <li&gt1 - 32535 = 1second (0,01s) - 32535 seconds (325,35s) Auto OFF enabled with define time, step is 1s or 10ms according to parameter nr.15.</li&gt </ul&gt
 Values in the range 0 to 32535 may be set.

 The manufacturer defined default value is ```0```.